cocoa-xu/evision/README.md

    end
    ```

-   Function overload in C++ is relatively simple as compiler does that for us.
-In this project, we have to do that ourselves.
+   Function overloading in C++ is relatively simple as compiler does that for us.
+In this project, we have to do this ourselves in the Erlang/Elixir way.
    For the example above, we can use `guards`.

    ```elixir